 The Mayo School of Health Sciences PTCAS code for the TOEFL iBT is 5312.
 Our minimum score requirement for the TOEFL, consistent with general recommendations for graduate students in the health professions, includes a total TOEFL score that exceeds 89 with a minimum score of 25 for speaking.

-Applicants from outside the U.S. must have their educational transcripts translated (if they are not already in English) and evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
+Educational transcripts from schools outside the U.S. must be translated (if they are not already in English) and evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
 Please refer to the National Association of Credential Evaluation Services for a list of qualified companies.
 The applicant pays for the examination and credential-evaluation services.

 See further Mayo School of Health Sciences admissions policy information.